 Frankie Amat graduated from the AECC University College in 2010 and has since been out in practice working in various clinics across the South Coast.
-She is currently part time here at the University College, based in the teaching clinic.
+She currently works part time as a Lecturer in Clinical Sciences and has also previously worked as a Clinic Floor Supervisor here at the University College.

 David Allen graduated from Bradford University with a Degree in Medical Sciences in 1981 followed by a Doctor of Chiropractic qualification from AECC University College in 1987 and an MSc in Musculoskeletal Diagnostic Ultrasound in 2012.

 Dr Georgina Allen is a Consultant Musculoskeletal Radiologist and Director at St. Luke’s Radiology Oxford Ltd, and a Consultant Musculoskeletal Radiologist at the Oxford University Hospitals NHS Foundation Trust.

 Angelo Battiston is a Course Leader for APP Functional Musculoskeletal Health and a Clinical Tutor.
 Angelo is an advocate for evidence based sports chiropractors and he was instrumental in developing the SPRiNT (Sport Injuries Intern Team) programme.
 He co-designed and co-developed the postgraduate MSc (APP) FMS Health at the AECC University College.